Improvements for eigenfunction averages: An application of geodesic beams: Contraction of and non-self looping sets

+The analysis in this section will be used in Section~\ref{s:Anosov} to prove Theorem~\ref{T:tangentSpace} and in particular, to handle $\mc{S}_H\setminus \mc{M}_H$.
+This, for instance, is the step which allows us to show that averages over subsets of horospheres have improvements.}

-{ Note, however, that the condition in \eqref{e:forward} is very general and that it may hold in situations where the geodesic flow is not Anosov.
-For example, such an estimate holds at the umbillic points of the triaxial ellipsoid (see e.g.~\cite{GT18a}). }This section is dedicated to study the structure of the set of looping tubes under the assumption that \eqref{e:forward} holds.
+{ Note, however, that the condition in \eqref{e:forward} is very general and that it may hold in situations where the Hamiltonian flow is not Anosov.
+For example, such an estimate holds for the geodesic flow at the umbillic points of the triaxial ellipsoid (see e.g.~\cite{GT18a}). }This section is dedicated to study the structure of the set of looping tubes under the assumption that \eqref{e:forward} holds.

 By~\eqref{e:derFlow}, there exists $C_{_{\!\varphi}}>0$ depending only on $(M,p)$, so that {for all $\Lambda>\Lambda_{\text{max}}$}

 Let $\Decay>1$ be so that {

 {where $\alpha_1=\alpha_1(M,p)$} is the constant introduced in Proposition \ref{p:ballCover}. } \begin{definition} Let $ A_0\subset\SigH$, $\e_0>0$, $\digamma>0$, {$\ti_0:[\e_0, \infty) \to [1, \infty)$}, and $T_0>1$ .
 If the following conditions are satisfied, we say that